 - If you are not currently enrolled, your tax returns for the last two years.

 Wait until you receive the email with a link to your MyStatus page, redact your Social Security number from the documentation, then email it to Shannon Neuse.
 Make sure you include your UT EID in the email; without this information, your request cannot be processed.
 Please note that it will take 24 to 48 hours from when you submit the application before you receive the status check email – do not send your request prior to receiving that email.
 You will be unable to upload any documents to MyStatus until your fee is waived or paid.

 The most effective letters will describe the applicant's quantitative skills and intellectual ability.

 The MSBA, MSF, and MSM programs each require two letters of recommendation.
 One should come from an academic reference.

-The MSITM program requires three letters and two academic references.
+The MSITM program requires three letters of recommendation.
+Two should come from academic references.